More

 SSO is the winner when it comes to streamlining access within a single organization.
 It’s a perfect fit for businesses that primarily use internal applications and services.
 FIM, on the other hand, is better for businesses that need cross-domain access and collaboration, albeit with a slightly more complex user flow.

-Scalability
+3. Scalability

 As businesses grow and expand their use of applications and services, scalability becomes a major consideration.
 This includes scaling the identity management solution to accommodate a growing number of users, devices, and external partners.

-FIM Scalability: FIM is highly scalable, especially when dealing with multiple organizations or partners.
+FIM Scalability: FIM is highly scalable, especially when dealing with multipleorganizations or partners.
 Since FIM allows different identity providers to collaborate across various domains, it can easily scale to include new partners, services, or geographies.
 Additionally, FIM supports cloud-based identity management, making it easier to integrate with a wide variety of cloud services.

 However, scaling FIM can be complex, particularly when different organizations have different security and access control policies.
 It requires careful management of trust relationships and protocols to ensure that everything functions smoothly.

-SSO Scalability: SSO is generally easier to scale within a single organization, especially when a company adds new applications or services.
+SSO Scalability: SSO is generally easier to scale within one organization, especially when a company adds new applications or services.
 However, as organizations grow and expand to include more external partners or cloud-based services, SSO can face limitations.
 External integrations with third-party applications may require additional configurations or a different SSO solution altogether.

 Which is more scalable?